 LTL vs. Truckload Freight.
 What’s the Difference?

 Less-than-truckload (LTL) and truckload freight shipping may appear to be similar but they are two very different shipping services.
 Many shippers exclusively use one or the other, but they can be used together.
-To help you ship smarter, here are the four main differences between LTL and truckload shipping.
+To help you ship smarter, here are the four main differences between LTL and truckload shipping and rates.

 Transit time and handling